Echeveria Care Indoors, Propagation, Common Problems & Solutions

 Light Requirements

-Echeveria Plants grow best in bright light with 4-6 hours of direct sunlight.
-Do not expose Echeveria to too hot direct sunlight before acclimating them as they can get sun scorched.
+Echeveria grow best in bright light with 4-6 hours of direct sunlight.
+Do not expose the plants to too hot direct sunlight before acclimating them as they can get sun scorched.

-Too little light will result in a leggy plant.
-Therefore, where natural light is not sufficient, you may grow Echeveria under a grow light.
-Take a look at these full spectrum grow lights on Amazon.
+Too little light will result in a leggy growth, yellowing and leaf loss.
+Therefore, where natural light is not sufficient, you may use full spectrum grow lights to increase it.

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth and prevent lopsided growth.